kraken extractor

 -k, --kraken

-This option will specify the path to the Kraken2 output containing taxonomic classification of read IDs.
+This option will specify the path to the Standard Kraken Output Format file, containing taxonomic classification of read IDs.

 -t, --taxid